dubswalker/calculator/README.md

 # Scientific Calculator

 Scientific calculator using python3.

 ## Objective of the Project

-The objective is to create a scientific calulator that could be used for next semester.
+To create a calculator to be used for spring semester math.

 ## How to Run the Project